History of the 1963 Chevrolet Corvette

 The 327 cid Chevy small-block OHV V-8 carried over from 1962, with 250 bhp up to 360 bhp with Rochester fuel-injection.
 Top speed ranged from 118-150 mph and 0-60 mph from 9.1 to 5.8 seconds.
 Transmission was 4-speed manual or 2-speed Powerglide automatic.
 Power brakes, steering and windows were optional, as was air-conditioning.
 Suspension was now fully independent with front coil springs and a frame-mounted rear differential, transverse leaf spring and u-jointed half shafts.

 Corvette sales jumped 50 percent from 14,531 in 1962 to 21,513 in 1963 – 10,594 coupes and 10,919 roadsters, which were available with an angular hardtop.
-While 199 Special Performance Equipment Coupes (aka the Z06) cost almost $2,000 over the $4,252 base coupe and are now highly collectible, the five competition Grand Sports are some of the most valuable Corvettes today, worth millions.PLUS up to $2,000 reconditioning fees on qualifying vehicles.
+While 199 Special Performance Equipment Coupes (aka the Z06) cost almost $2,000 over the $4,252 base coupe and are now highly collectible, the five competition Grand Sports are some of the most valuable Corvettes today, worth millions.Price plus $2,000 reconditioning fees on all qualifying vehicles.
 Sales tax, in your County, title, and tags not included in vehicle prices shown and must be paid by the purchaser.
 While great effort is made to ensure the accuracy of the information on this site, errors do occur.
+Please confirm availability of vehicle.
 So please verify information with a custom service representative.
 This is easily done calling us or visiting us at the dealership.

 Please visit safercar.org to verify if this car has any open recalls.